JSPrismarine/Docs/events/player-events.md

 ### playerSetGamemode

-Fired when a player changes there gamemode.
+Fired when a player changes their gamemode.

 ## Examples

-### Prevent any player to fly
+### Prevent any player from flying

 ```typescript
 this.api.getEventManager()